alphagov/transformation-dashboard/_posts/2000-01-20-passports.markdown

 scope-of-exemplar: |
     The existing passport service within the UK allows you to complete an online application form to apply for, renew or update a passport.
 The user then prints a declaration form, signs and dates it and sends it for processing with any documents or photographs that are needed.

-    Her Majesty’s Passport Services is exploring with GDS the scope for a fully digital passport service and application interface.
+    Her Majesty’s Passport Services is exploring with GDS the scope for a fully digital passport service for UK adult renewals.

 status: "beta"
 status-strapline: |
-    Starting beta inception.
+    In beta and on track.

 status-discovery:
   - copy      : "Completed: Discovery --- Mar 2014"